Lipiflow Dry Eye Treatment

 The progression of Meibomian Gland Dysfunction as shown from LipiView images.

 Does Lipiflow hurt?

-No, as a matter of fact most of our patients have compared their Lipiflow treatment to a spa-like treatment.
+No, as a matter of fact, most of our patients have compared their Lipiflow treatment to a spa-like treatment.
 A special applicator is attached to each eyelid.
-These applicators will create a warming, massage like feel on your eyelids.
-The warming and pulsation are helping to express the glands in order to jump start the production of oil to help your tear film.
+These applicators will create a warming, massage-like feel on your eyelids.
+The warming and pulsation are helping to express the glands in order to jump-start the production of oil to help your tear film.
 The treatment only takes about 12 minutes.
-Most patient express feeling relief right after the treatment is complete.
+Most patients express feeling relief right after the treatment is complete.
 Not all patients will feel immediate symptom improvement, some will continue to improve over the next few days to weeks.